Galileo88/JNSQ/README.md

 * Waypoint Manager

 ## Requirements
-* Kopernicus (latest version or latest backport release for older KSP versions)
+* Kopernicus (latest version for your specific version of KSP, or latest backport release for older KSP versions)
 * ModuleManager 4 or newer
 * Minimum Hardware: 3 GHz quad-core CPU, 16GB of system RAM and 2GB of video memory